ivanleomk/ml-practice/mnist/Readme.md

 # MNIST Handwritten Digit Recognition

 This folder contains the necessary Python scripts to train and evaluate a neural network model on the MNIST dataset, a collection of handwritten digits.
+This is copied almost wholesale from https://towardsdatascience.com/handwritten-digit-mnist-pytorch-977b5338e627 with the change in the model's final layer to use a softmax instead of a log softmax + the loss func.

 ## Installation